Code-Cortex/Shell-Exploration-Artificial-Neural-Network/README.md

-The Shell Enviroment Artificial Neural Network(ShEANN) is a curiosity driven DQN that explores command line envioments.
+The Shell Exploration Artificial Neural Network(ShEANN) is a curiosity driven DQN that explores command line envioments.

 Disclaimers:
 1. This is incomplete